 Create a checkout for a connected account

-Once accounts are connected, you can create checkouts on behalf of the child account using the custom_account_id parameter:
+Once accounts are connected, create checkouts on behalf of the child account using the custom_account_id parameter:

 $curl -X POST https://app.recurrente.com/api/checkouts \